top of page

 What are we aiming for?

-Solidarity and shared purpose are critical for building Black political power and liberation.
+Solidarity and shared purpose are critical for building Black political power and working toward liberation.
 When we meet, our leaders connect, organizations share resources and best practices, and coalitions can be built to address systemic problems and win.
 The exchange of knowledge, skills development, and the sheer motivational power of a united front all contribute to accelerating progress toward Black Liberation.
 The Black Power Conference of 1967 serves as a prime example.
 Bringing together hundreds of Black leaders laid the groundwork for a more unified approach to social change.
 These events create a space for collaboration, exchange of ideas, and building a united front – all crucial ingredients for significant advancements in the struggle toward Black Liberation.

 The Importance of Black Left Unity: At its core, Black Left Unity represents a strategic alignment of ideologies and actions to confront the multifaceted forms of oppression Black people face.
 It transcends divisions and fosters solidarity based on a shared commitment to liberation and self-determination.
 In a world imbued with racism, economic exploitation, and militarization targeted at Black people, such unity becomes not only desirable but imperative for effecting meaningful change and collective survival.